bionanopatterning/Ais/docs/annotation.rst

 To prepare an annotated ground-truth dataset to train neural networks with, we manually annotate a small section of the data.

-For this example, we’ll prepare the annotation as seen in Figure 2 in the main text of the original publication of Pom.
+For this example, we’ll prepare the annotation as seen in Figure 2 in the main text of the original publication of Ais.

 Use the ‘Add feature’ button to set up a three features: membrane, carbon, and antibody platform, as below.